sirodoht/skg.network/README.md

 ## Docs

 This is a [Django](https://www.djangoproject.com/) project.
 Check out the [django docs](https://docs.djangoproject.com/) for general technical documentation.
-In addition, there are project-specific [skg.network docs](/docs).

 ## Contributing